 English Language Instruction: Resettlement agencies and community partners provide English Language Training.
 Classes are designed to help refugees achieve competencies in key linguistic areas, preparing them to meet their everyday language needs at work and in community life.

-- English Language and Citizenship Classes Fall 2022
+- English Language and Citizenship Classes Winter 2022

 - Parent University Classes

-Refugee Cash Assistance (RCA): Funds are designed to assist refugees during their 8 month, initial resettlement period.
+- Refugee Cash Assistance: Refugee Cash Assistance (RCA): Funds are designed to assist refugees during their 8-month, initial resettlement period.
 All refugees are entitled to Refugee Cash Assistance for their first eight months in the US.
 To be eligible for RCA, however, a refugee must be ineligible for Temporary Assistance for Needy Families (TANF - also called Reach Up in Vermont) and other cash support programs.

-Most refugees are eligbile to apply for Medicaid, in some cases where refugees do not meet Medicaid eligbility, Refugee Medical Assistance is provided.
+- Refugee Medical Assistance: Most refugees are eligible to apply for Medicaid, in some cases where refugees do not meet Medicaid eligibility, Refugee Medical Assistance is provided.

-Employment services include an assessment of vocational skills, job development, job placement and follow up services with local employers.
+- Employment Services: Employment services include an assessment of vocational skills, job development, job placement, and follow-up services with local employers.
 Refugees often find full-time employment within the first two or three months of arrival.